PanDAWMS/panda-server/README.txt

 Release Note

 * current
+  * added double quotas to all params in getScriptOfflineRunning
   * added jobMetrics
   * added a protection against non-integer PandaID in peekJob
   * changed to update only changed attributes in job tables